LexLuthr/LexLuthr/README.md

 - 👋 Hi, I’m @LexLuthr
 - 👀 I’m interested in Crypto, C programming, Kubernetes and GoLang.
 - 🌱 I’m currently learning GoLang.
-- 📫 How to reach me Email: lexluthr@protocol.ai
+- 📫 How to reach me Email: lexluthr@curiostorage.org

 <!---
 LexLuthr/LexLuthr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.